spinnaker/spinnaker.github.io/community/captains-log/index.md

 ### Contributions per company

-Building from a committed base of key organizations like Netflix, Google, Armory, OpsMx, and Amazon, 2019 saw significantly more contributions from end-user companies and new stakeholders:
+Building from a committed base of key organizations, 2019 saw a rise in contributions from end-user companies and new stakeholders like Armory, OpsMx, and Amazon.
+The average number of contributions from companies besides Netflix and Google in H2 2019 was more than 2.5 times the average from December 2015 to today:
 {%
   include
   figure